philiWeitz/slack-bot/README.md

 # Slack bot for deploying data tables to production

+This repo is only for understanding how simple chatbot work and how they could be integrated into slack.
+If you would like to build production ready chatbots, please use an proper tool such as IBM Watson or DialogFlow.

 ## Setup
 - Install conda (https://docs.conda.io/en/latest/)
 - Initialize conda environment ```conda create -n ${PWD##*/} python=3.7.6```